Why Ocura exists

 A lot of health apps default to behaviours we think make things worse.
 Here is what Ocura deliberately does not do:

 - No diagnosis claims.
-We report severity signals, not medical conclusions.
-If your score is high, we tell you to see an eye care professional.
+We report screening signals with limits, not medical conclusions.
+Concerning or persistent symptoms belong with an eye care professional.

 - No gamification.
 No streaks, no levels, no points.
 Dry eye is not a habit to maintain; it is a condition to understand.